-I am a research biologist with the U.S. Geological Survey's Western Ecological Research Center.
-I am the lead biologist in charge of the Seabird Studies program located at WERC's Santa Cruz Field Station.
-My work focuses on understanding the distribution and abundance patterns of seabirds at sea, nesting biology, foraging ecology and conservation science.
-My current studies are focused in the California Current and Hawaii.
+Dr. Josh Adams is a research biologist with the U.S. Geological Survey's Western Ecological Research Center.
+He is the lead biologist in charge of the Seabird Studies program located at WERC's Santa Cruz Field Station.
+Dr. Adams' work focuses on understanding the distribution and abundance patterns of seabirds at sea, nesting biology, foraging ecology and conservation science.
+Dr. Adams' current studies are focused in the California Current and Hawaii.

 - Avian Ecology